 To see a full list and to enquire about joining them, visit our Sponsors page:

 Our life members have devoted countless hours to ensure the longevity and success of MQFF over the Festival’s colourful history.
 They are a much-loved and valued part of our community.

 Rowland Thomson, Crusader Hillis, Madeleine Swain, Suzie Goodman, miss jan horstman, David McCarthy, Richard Watts, Suzy Green, Rowena Doo, Luke Gallagher, Alex Green, Paul Tonta, Leanne Sumpter, Colin Billing, Claire Jackson, Lisa Daniel, Paul Clifton, Roberta Armitage, Jason Ngam, Cathy Anderson and Scott Herron.

 PLANT A SEED AND WATCH IT GROW

-When you donate to MQFF, your donation does good things for the LGBTQI+ community.
+When you donate to MQFF, your donation does good things for the LGBTQIA+ community.
 Your contribution is highly valued and makes a difference!